 Back to School: Marketing Planning

-Posted by Jessica Trice on August 30, 2017 in Higher Education
+Posted by Erin Lum on August 13, 2018 in Higher Education

 “Back to school.
 Back to school, to prove to Dad that I'm not a fool.
 I got my lunch packed up, my boots tied tight, I hope I don't get in a fight.
 Ohhhh, back to school.
 Back to school.
 Back to school.
 Well, here goes nothing.” — Billy Madison

 Another new school year has started.
 Elementary students receive their teacher’s name and supplies list, while college students receive their syllabus and assignments for the first semester of classes.

 Like Billy, each of us goes about preparing our children or ourselves for another school year.
 Whether that means hitting Target for supplies or prepping with some required reading for day one, in either scenario, both involve preparing and planning for the upcoming year—not all that different from the marketing department creating their marketing plan for the upcoming year.
 Not setting objectives to help guide your year is like going to school with no supplies.
 Without a plan, you’re only stabbing in the dark with marketing tactics.
 Marketing planning should be seen less as a formality, and more as an essential component for marketing success.

 The first step is to review last years plan.
 What were you trying to accomplish?
 Did you hit your mark with each tactic?
 Take the answers to these questions and hone your objectives for the upcoming year.
 Without clear objectives you cannot accurately determine the best marketing tactics to accomplish your objectives.
 Strategic marketing is just that, developing clear objectives based on firm-wide goals, and following those objectives up with measurable marketing tactics.